-Since it’s first running in 1839, the Grand National has captured the public’s attention quite unlike any other spectacle in British sport.
+Since it’s first running in 1839, the Grand National at Aintree has captured the public’s attention quite unlike any other spectacle in British sport.

 More eyes tune in to watch this horse race than any other and jockeys make no secret that the nerves beforehand are incomparable to anything else.